 The following are some common uses for graphics:

-- Highlight a section of the map by overlaying a polygon graphic
+- Highlight a section of the map or scene by overlaying a polygon graphic

 - Display results from spatial analysis, such as buffer polygons created around features